-Pumpkins are new growable plants in Animal Crossing: New Horizons (ACNH) that can be planted, watered, farmed, and harvested to get new Pumpkin crafting materials!
-Learn how to buy, plant, water, grow, and harvest Pumpkins in this guide.
+Vegetables are six new growable plants in Animal Crossing: New Horizons (ACNH) that can be farmed to harvest new cooking and crafting materials!
+Learn how to farm Potatoes, Tomatoes, Wheat, Sugarcane, Carrots, and Pumpkins in this guide.

-To plant your Pumpkin Starts, you can choose to either stand over an empty tile of land or dig a hole with a shovel, then open your inventory to plant!
+To plant your Vegetable Starts, you can choose to either stand over an empty tile of land or dig a hole with a shovel, then open your inventory to plant!

 While using the Island Designer app on your NookPhone to create dirt tiles on the ground makes for great aesthetics in your pumpkin farm, it’s not required to plant and grow pumpkins.
 You can grow them on any piece of grass!

-Once your Pumpkins have been planted on your island, it’s important to water them consistently while they’re being grown as they will produce more pumpkins later to harvest.
+Once your Vegetables have been planted on your island, it’s important to water them consistently while they’re being grown as some will produce more crops later to harvest.

 Notice how in the screenshot above, some of the pumpkin plants have only sprouted a single pumpkin, whereas others have up to three in a batch on a single plant.
 If a planted Pumpkin Start is watered every single day until fully grown, it will produce the elusive three pumpkins for harvesting!